api-platform/docs/schema-generator/configuration.md

         parent: Thing # Force the parent to be Thing instead of CreativeWork > MediaObject
         properties: ~
     Drug:
-        parent: false # No parent
+        parent: ~ # Enable the class hierarchy for this type
 ```

 ## Forcing a Class to be Abstract